 On-premise vs cloud: Cost of Ownership

-Advanced backup and recovery strategies would need to be put in place to ensure the business can return to their operations should a loss of data occur.
+Advanced backup and recovery strategies would need to be put in place to ensure the business can return to its operations should a loss of data occur.
 This can take time and additional investment to set these procedures in place.
-If your business is in a location where natural disasters are likely to occur, the security risk becomes higher due to an increase in the chance of your data being effected.
+If your business is in a location where natural disasters are likely to occur, the security risk becomes higher due to an increase in the chance of your data being affected.

 When weighing up the cloud vs on premise pros and cons, the consideration of control will be another important aspect to consider.
 With cloud-based ERP solutions, the level of control you have is limited in comparison to that of on-premise ERP.
 The level of control within a cloud environment is more restricted due to most of the services being provided by your software partner.

 With on-premise ERP solutions, you have complete control over security, updates, modifications made and all hosting aspects alike.